 Alb A long, white garment that covers from the neck to the feet and is tied at the waist with a cincture.
-The alb is symbolic of innocence and reminds us of the robe Herod put on Christ.

-Aumbry A cabinet in the nave that houses consecrated wafers and wine.
+Aumbry A cabinet in the nave that houses consecrated (blessed) wafers and wine.

 Cassock A long garment that covers from the neck to the feet with snaps or buttons down the front.
-It symbolizes the spirit of recollection and devotion.
-Red cassocks are often preferred because the color is symbolic of the blood shed by martyrs.

-Celebrant The priest officiating at or in charge of a Eucharist.
+Celebrant The priest officiating at or in charge of the service.